adjust/android_sdk/README.md

 ![][proguard]

-**Important**: If you are for some reason using `-overloadaggressively` flag in your Proguard file, in order for the adjust SDK to work properly, consider one of two possible scenarios:
+**Important**: If you are using an `-overloadaggressively` flag in your Proguard file, then in order for the adjust SDK to work properly you should consider one of two possible scenarios:

-* Remove `-overloadaggressively` if you really don't need it
+* Remove `-overloadaggressively` if it is not necessary
-* Add `-useuniqueclassmembernames` flag as well to your Proguard file
+* Add a `-useuniqueclassmembernames` flag to your Proguard file

 ### <a id="broadcast_receiver"></a>6.
 Add broadcast receiver